ralfebert/AsyncView/README.md

 }
 ```

-It is also possible to define the model as a separate class:
+For more complex models, you can also define the model as a separate class:

 ```swift
 class CountriesModel: AsyncModel<[Country]> {